javadelight/delight-nashorn-sandbox/README.md

 A secure sandbox for executing JavaScript in Java apps using the [Nashorn](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/) engine.

 Initial support for Graal JS is also provided (see [PR #87](https://github.com/javadelight/delight-nashorn-sandbox/pull/87/)).
+Please note that this support is experimental and the API for Graal JS access may change.

 Also see [Rhino Sandbox](https://github.com/javadelight/delight-rhino-sandbox).